 Believe it or not, baking bread is fun, simple and exciting component to add to your easy camping food repertoire.

-It may not sound like it belongs in a category for easy camping meals, but with the help of this straightforward Dutch Oven bread recipe, you’ll fill the campsite with the aroma of freshly baked bread by dinner time.
+It may not sound like it belongs in a category for easy camping meals, but with the help of this straightforward campfire bread recipe, you’ll fill the campsite with the aroma of freshly baked bread by dinner time.

 If you guessed s'mores, you were right!
 We all know that s'mores and campfires go hand in hand.